 Cookie Recipe with No Butter

-This whole process will take about 30 minutes so keep that in mind.
+This type or even gluten free cookies will take about 30 minutes so keep that in mind.
 Cooling is best though and that needs an hour to sit too.
 Start off by preheating your oven to 375 degrees F. Prepare a baking sheet with parchment paper.
 In a mixing bowl, cream the oil, brown sugar, and sugar until well blended.

 - Beat the room temperature egg in a bowl with a fork and then pour into the mixing bowl with vanilla, incorporate together.
 In a separate bowl, whisk together the flour, baking soda, and salt.